-- The parties agree that any disputes arising from this review will be referred to Arbitrator Vince Ready who will issue a decision no later than January 30, 2019. - The Arbitrator is bound by the principles and the funding limits and the effect of his/her decision cannot exceed the \$40 million ongoing costs specified above
+- The parties agree that any disputes arising from this review will be referred to Arbitrator Vince Ready who will issue a decision as soon as possible. - The Arbitrator is bound by the principles and the funding limits and the effect of their decision cannot exceed the \$13 million ongoing costs specified above.